bobrocke/bobrocke.github.io/_posts/2025-02-03-what-is-clean-syntax.md

 tags:
 date: 2025-02-03 21:20 -0500
 ---
 Programmers talk about *clean syntax* and say and this or that language or framework has such a property.
-I've commented that Ruby and Ruby on Rails have this thing, too.
+I've noted that Ruby and Ruby on Rails have this thing, too.
 So what is it?
 <!--more-->
 I think it means the syntax is easy to read and easy to follow.
 Further, it has few, if any, delimiters.
 Delimiters such as `[`, `(`, and `{`.
 Looking at any JavaScript code shows exactly what I referring to -- nested `[`, `(`, and `{` everywhere!